sabs-shep/m4a-opus-to-mp3/README.md

 ## 📝 How to Use

 1. Launch the program
-2. You'll see instructions in the terminal
+2. Follow the command-line instructions
-3. When prompted, select the folder that contains your `.opus` or `.m4a` files
+3. Select the folder that contains your `.opus` or `.m4a` files
 4. The app will:
    - Convert each file to `.mp3`
    - Save them to `mp3s/`
-   - Log errors in `conversion_errors.txt` if any occur
+   - Log any failed conversions in `conversion_errors.txt`

----

-## 🚫 Notes

-- Do **not** upload `ffmpeg.exe` directly to this repository (see [FFmpeg license](https://ffmpeg.org/legal.html))
-- For compiled binaries, consider distributing via [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases)

 ---